-Located in NTDP Departments, these professors assist with advising.
+These professors assist with advising.
 They can help you with choosing the proper elective, specialization, track, or supporting area courses to prepare you to enter industry after graduation.
-Below are the available faculty advisors:
+Contact information is located on the following curriculum pages.
+Below are the available faculty advisors.